sharmaankit4292/BIProject/README.md

 1. Clone the repo and place the data files inside the `/data` folder.
 2. Adjust the file paths in the script if necessary.
-3. Run the Python script in your local environment.
+3. Run the Python and SQL script together in one notebook in your local environment.
 4. Check the printed console output and exported files.

 ---